hermannm/analysis/README.md

 # analysis

-An API server letting users upload CSV data and perform analytical queries on it, using either ClickHouse or Elasticsearch as the backing database.
+An API server that lets users upload CSV data to perform analytical queries on it, using either ClickHouse or Elasticsearch as the backing database.
 Built as part of hermannm's master's thesis in Computer Science.

 ## Local setup